Tagrand/knowledgeBase/Plan.md

    - Design page
 [x] Issue View

-[ ] Add Hotkeys to speed up editing

 [ ] Check mobile view/performance

-[ ] Look to add RSS feeds for top writers
-[ ] Bug fixing/Refactoring code
-<<<REMOVE REGISTER>>>
+[ ] <<<REMOVE REGISTER>>>

 [ ] Set up heroku
 [ ] Write guide, laravel to heroku

-[ ] Start using - don't change for a bit (except bug fixes) [ ] Rating arguments and sources
+---- MVP reached ----
 [ ] Frontend Refactoring check point - how is everything?
 Could this be tidied up further?
 Should the Store be being broken up?
 [ ] Check controller and model method tests - do they need extending?

----- MVP reached ----
+[ ] Look to add RSS feeds for top writers
+[ ] Bug fixing/Refactoring code

+[ ] Rating arguments and sources

+[ ] Add Hotkeys to speed up editing

 [ ] Could I add a newsfeed
 [ ] Add a 404 page
 [ ] Move create facts to factsController